By Martin Morris

 Jenkins, 53, - and who is widely reported to have earned £40 million last year - joined Barclays as a graduate trainee in 1978, later making his name devising complex structures to help individuals and companies pay less tax.

-He was named head of the investment banking and wealth management business in the Middle East in April 2008 and helped arrange a $7 billion ($11.6 billion) fundraising for Barclays months later, saving the bank from having to take rescue funds from the UK taxpayer.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+He was named head of the investment banking and wealth management business in the Middle East in April 2008 and helped arrange a $7 billion ($11.6 billion) fundraising for Barclays months later, saving the bank from having to take rescue funds from the UK taxpayer.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.